 By Lawrence Pfeil, Jr.

-In 1971 Memorial Day officially became a Federal holiday, but the annual observance of a day honoring fallen soldiers is a tradition dating back to the end of the Civil War.
+In 1971 Memorial Day officially became a Federal holiday and has been observed every year since.
+It will be observed this year, and in the 2022 Holiday List and Calendar too.
+Before 1971, however, the annual observance of a day to honor fallen soldiers still occurred, dating back to the end of the Civil War.
 The earliest known report of what was then called “Decoration Day” is from a New York Tribune.
 According to the article the first Memorial Day was held in Charleston, SC, on May 1, 1865 after a group of African-Americans, mostly former slaves, gave 257 Union soldiers a proper burial.
 The black community in Charleston then consecrated the new cemetery with “an unforgettable parade of 10,000 people,” led by 3,000 black school children.

 Moreover, it is a tragic Memorial Day because the men and women who gave their lives defending our democracy have been disrespected and their sacrifice denigrated by every Republican who refused to support the “January 6th Commission.”